Ell4Bad/MoSSe-WSSe-Project/README.md

-# Proyecto-MoSSe-WSSe
+# MoSSe-WSSe-project
-Estudiar el efecto del desorden térmico en las propiedades electrónicas y ópticas no lineales de MoSSe y WSSe.
+Study on the effect of thermal disorder on the electronic and nonlinear optical properties of MoSSe and WSSe.
 MACE-MD -> DFT+SOC -> GW-BSE -> shift current